deepakkum21/angular-19-signal/README.md

 1.  input() API function is a direct replacement for the @Input() decorator.

-        book = input<Book>() //as signal intial value is required, deafult will be undefined
+        book = input<Book>() //as signal initial value is required, default will be undefined

 2. The input function returns a read-only Signal
 3.  two different types of signal inputs we can have in Angular: